fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/README.md

 ## BlinkTest

-Basic examples using the Serial port
+Basic examples using the Serial port.

+I have a set using SoftSerial for a second serial port for the Arduino UNO.

 ## BlinkWithResponse

 Example with response using the Serial port.

+I have a set using SoftSerial for a second serial port for the Arduino UNO.

+#RS485-Blink

+Not yet tried out.

+#RS485-BlinkWithResponse

+Not yet tried out.